mattdesl/promise-cookbook/README.md

 ### handling user errors

-Functions that return new promises, such as our earlier [`loadImageAsync`](#new-promise), should *always* return promises.
+Functions that return new promises should *always* return promises.

-Instead of throwing errors on invalid user arguments, you should return a promise that rejects with an error.
-[Promise.reject()](#promiseresolve--promisereject) can be convenient here:
+So, instead of throwing errors on invalid user arguments, you should return a promise that rejects with an error.
+[Promise.reject()](#promiseresolve--promisereject) can be convenient here.

+For example, using our earlier [`loadImageAsync`](#new-promise).

 ```js
 function loadImageAsync(url) {